-Cable networks once again dominated the Primetime Emmy Awards.
-Of 18 major awards presented, 15 went to cable programs and individual actors on cable shows.
+Cable networks once again fared well at the Primetime Emmy Awards.
+Of 27 major awards presented, 14 went to cable programs and individual actors on cable shows.

 USA Today has a complete list of winners.

-AMC is available to virtually all Suddenlink customers who have what is commonly known as Expanded Basic TV service.
+ESPN is available to all Suddenlink customers who have what is commonly known as Expanded Basic TV service.